Field Day - 2023

 • 80 Meters (3.500 MHz – 4.000 MHz)

 In conclusion, we know we are members of a hobby that has a long and proud history of providing emergency communication in many different situations.
-This pandemic provides us the opportunity to demonstrate that we can operate effectively and safely even during these restrictive times.
+Field Day provides us with the opportunity to demonstrate to the public that we can operate effectively and safely, even during restrictive times, and without using utility power.